lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

     - water loss
         - distribution losses
         - supply losses
+- pipe materials(currently plastic pipes are being nearly exclusively used for replacing and expanding existing water networks)
+    - cast iron
-- pipe materials and age
+    - plastic(colder environment and younger network)
+    - metallic

+- pip ages
+    - The average age of water pipeline networks is estimated to be approximately 50 years

 #### 2.2 Pipeline deterioration process and failure
 #### 2.3 Pipeline condition assessment and failure monitoring systems